nginxinc/nginx-amplify-doc/amplify-guide.md

 The graphs in the **Preview** column are split in distinct sections.
 Each section is a collection of graphs for a particular system.
 If you click on a system in the leftmost column, **Preview** will scroll to the corresponding section.
 You can also just scroll the **Preview** manually to find the necessary graphs.

-Clicking on any of the smaller graphs in the Preview column will bring up a larger version of that graph in the **Graph Feed** on the right side for a "quick look" reference.
+Clicking on any of the smaller graphs in the Preview column will bring up a larger version of that graph in the **Graph&nbsp;Feed** on the right side for a "quick look" reference.
 It will be highlighted with a green border, and it'll stay on top of the graphs in the **Graph Feed** (see below).

 **Note.** There are checkboxes on the preview graphs.
 Clicking on a graph's checkbox will pin it to the bottom of the **Graph Feed** for further analysis.